 8. Be Enthusiastic About Your Position

 Showing enthusiasm about your role gives you a great advantage.
-If you can showcase your commitment and flexibility to your temporary job, people will be able to see that you’re part of the business.
+If you can showcase your commitment and flexibility in your temporary job, people will be able to see that you’re part of the business.
 Offer to work late if required, provide holiday cover for other employees or be flexible in your shifts.
 Any way you can display your enthusiasm helps you to become even more valuable to the company.

 9. Understand Company Culture